jaycscholar/repositoryPurdue1/README.md

 git commit and :wq to save and exit

-you can add only the title and the description using -m -m
+you can add only the title and the description and another description using -m -m -

 --------